yoichimichael/oo-relationships-astronaut-review/README.md

   * returns a `String` that is the astronaut's name
 * `Astronaut#age`
   * returns a `Fixnum` that is the age of the astronaut
-* `Astronaut#life_motto`
-  * returns a `String` that is the astronaut's life motto
 * `Astronaut#shuttles`
   * returns an `Array` of this astronaut's shuttles
 * `Astronaut#join_shuttle`
-  * takes in an argument of a `Cult` instance and adds this astronaut to the shuttle's list of astronauts
+  * takes in an argument of a `S` instance and adds this astronaut to the shuttle's list of astronauts
 * `Astronaut.all`
   * returns an `Array` of all the astronauts
 * `Astronaut.of_a_certain_age`